Xithrius/Xythrion-legacy/README.md

 #### Removed:
 - No longer recording specific messages and their content sent by users, only adding it to the count of messages/commands.
 - Enter The Gungeon wiki and imgur cogs.
-These may be put back in the future.
+These might be added again in the future.
 - The youtube to mp3 command since it's against YouTube's TOS.
-- Really bad embed tables that no one liked.
+- Embed tables that no one liked.
-- The TTS command (I really wonder why I implimented it in the first place).
+- The TTS command (I really wonder why I implemented it in the first place).
 - The fancy status, since it has been moved to its own package: [hyper-status](!https://pypi.org/project/hyper-status/).

 ### v0-v1.1 (Development of the project, I wouldn't look too close at these versions)
-- API tracking such as how weather changes within an area, and how a certien Reddit post is doing over a couple days.
+- API tracking such as how weather changes within an area, and how a certain Reddit post is doing over a couple days.
 - Added the ability to graph math equations.
 - Building sourcing cogs.
 This will be moved to my other bot, [Demoness](!https://www.github.com/Xithrius/Demoness).
-- Bot now uses asyncpg (asynchronous PortgreSQL) to access databases.
+- Bot now uses asyncpg (asynchronous Postgresql) to access databases.
 - `bot.py` now subclasses `comms.Bot`, while Main_Cog gets `comms.Cog`.
 - The extensions `etg.py` and `imgur.py` have been brought back from the dead.
 - Parser and shortcut functions have now been removed from the subclass of `bot.py` and moved to their own place in `modules/`.